 Put your board on something firm but soft.
 Take out the fins if possible, or put them on a folded blanket.
 (If your fins are glassed on or you don’t want to take them out, be very careful that you don’t snap them when you’re waxing the board)

-Leave the board in the sun for a half hour, or if it’s cold and cloudy, give it a quick once over with a hairdryer.
+Depending on how hot your area is and how strong the sun, leave the board in the sun for 5-15 minutes, or if it’s cold and cloudy, give it a quick once over with a hairdryer.
 (Don’t burn your poor board) Then take a firm plastic straightedge (no metal) like an old credit card and scrape the wax off your board.
 Some wax combs come with straightedges for wax removal.
 My Zog’s Sex Wax “Sex Comb” even has an inwardly curved edge for the rails.
 (The prominent “Sex Comb” label also causes lots of awkward questions from my friends who find it in my car!)

 As you can see, the wax comes off in thin scrapings.
 Now you can collect the wax in a ball and throw it at your friends.
 If you don’t have anyone nearby, throw it in the garbage before it gets all over everything.
 Wash your hands with hot water to get all the residue off.